PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models

-We first use binary search over the global scaling ratio (the upper bound and lower bound are estimated according to the total area and longest side length of view bounding boxes and the atlas) for at most 8 iterations, trying every binary state of rotation during each attempt.
-After fixing the global ratio, we then try to enlarge each pair of view bounding boxes using the same strategy, from largest pairs to smallest pairs, for at most 5 iterations for each pair.
+During each binary search over the global scaling ratio, we try every binary state of rotation during each attempt.
+This is performed for at most 8 iterations.
+The upper bound and lower bound of the binary search are estimated according to the total area and longest side length of view bounding boxes and the atlas.